Legal status of fictional pornography depicting minors: Poland

 Since the 2008 amendment to the Polish Penal Code, simulated child pornography has been forbidden in Poland.
 Article 202 § 4b penalizes the production, dissemination, presentation, storage or possession of pornographic content depicting the created or processed image of a minor under the age of 18 participating in a sexual activity.
 The perpetrator shall be subject to a fine, the penalty of restriction of liberty or deprivation of liberty for up to 2 years.

 This law faced criticism from legal experts.
 Maciej Wrześniewski questioned the legitimacy of this article, arguing that "it is not possible to unquestionably confirm the age of a depicted person—since such a person does not in fact exist".
 This opinion was shared by Maciej Szmit, who called the whole article "unfortunately worded".
 According to the Polish prosecution authorities, if the age of a depicted person is in question, a court may appoint anthropological experts to determine it.

-From 2008 to 2016, there were 12 people found guilty under Article 202 § 4b (as a primary crime).
+From 2009 to 2018, 152 people were indicted under Article 202 § 4b.
+From 2008 to 2020, there were 23 people found guilty under Article 202 § 4b (as a primary crime).
 It is unknown in how many cases, if any, the judgment concerned drawn pornography, as this law is also used for pseudo-photographic child pornography, such as when photographs of children's faces are pasted onto sexually explicit images of adults' bodies.

 One of the cases where the discussed Article 202 § 4b of Polish Penal Code was used in court was the case of a painter Krzysztof Kuszej.
 In 2011, Kuszej was charged with committing a number of prohibited acts, including "presenting processed images of minors engaging in sexual acts with intent to sell on an online auction website".
 21 pieces of artwork depicting sexual acts between children and priests were secured from the artist's studio.
 The artist argued in court, that his art is a social commentary on subject of Catholic Church sexual abuse cases, and his artistic measures were adequate for the problem.
-The expert witness in art history commissioned by the court, Dr Izabela Kowalczyk, stated that these works were art rather than pornography.
+The expert witness in art history commissioned by the court, Izabela Kowalczyk, stated that these works were art rather than pornography.
 According to the expert, Kuszej's images do not seduce viewers and their message against child sexual abuse is apparent.
 Contrary to the expert witness's opinion, the court ruled that the defendant's works did indeed include pornographic content involving minors.
 However, according to the court, the artist's intent was not to promote the presentation of such content, but only to showcase his position on the condemnation of child sexual abuse.
 The court found that the artist did not identify his work with child pornography or its dissemination.
 The defendant could not be proven guilty of committing the crime intentionally, and the court acquitted him of all charges.